multiversx/mx-deprecated-node-prototype/README.md

 ###### What not to expect
 This is not a testnet so expect not all features or functionalities to be available.
-As main focus was on validating assumptions regarding sharding and not improvements on performance, there are things that could have been optimised.
-This will be considered while developing Elrond testnet.
+As our main focus was on validating assumptions regarding sharding and not improvements on performance, there are things that could have been optimised.
+These will be considered while developing Elrond testnet.

 ## Directory structure
 The code is split into two sections:
-- **/elrond-api** - implementing a web application and the REST APIs allowing elrond client to interract with a node (computer running the Elrond Prototype code)
+- **/elrond-api** - implementing a web application and the REST APIs allowing elrond client to interact with a node (computer running the Elrond Prototype code)
 - **/elrond-core** - implements the core part of the Elrond Prototype protocol

 ## Components
 - **P2P communication**: the prototype uses [tomp2p](https://tomp2p.net/) for
 its p2p networking model and communication primitives.
-Communication is done on channels for the registered topics: Transactions, Blocks, Receipts, Cross Shard transactions, etc. Message relay across channels currently done by direct send to the registered peers, which is really bad in terms of performance and memory consumption but easy to implement in first phase, this needs to be abstracted on a gossip model at shard level, just as we use for broadcasting.
+Communication is done on channels for the registered topics: Transactions, Blocks, Receipts, Cross Shard transactions, etc. Message relay across channels is currently done by direct send to the registered peers, which is really bad in terms of performance and memory consumption but easy to implement in first phase.
+This needs to be abstracted on a gossip model at shard level.
-- **Cryptography**: the prototype uses cryptographyc primitives from [spongycastle](https://github.com/rtyley/spongycastle) and implements Schnorr signature scheme for validating transactions and [Belare-Neven multisignature scheme](https://cseweb.ucsd.edu/~mihir/papers/multisignatures-ccs.pdf) for signing and validating block signatures.
-The multisignature scheme allows for signature aggregation, so no matter how many signers participate in signing a single block the resulting signature is 64 bytes long.
+- **Cryptography**: the prototype uses cryptographic primitives from [spongycastle](https://github.com/rtyley/spongycastle) and implements Schnorr signature scheme for validating transactions and [Belare-Neven multisignature scheme](https://cseweb.ucsd.edu/~mihir/papers/multisignatures-ccs.pdf) for signing and validating block signatures.
+The multisignature scheme allows for signature aggregation, so no matter how many signers participate in signing a single block the resulting signature is always 64 bytes long.
 - **Chronology**: time is split into epochs, and each epoch is split into rounds.
 In each round there is a new consensus group created, formed by a block proposer/leader and validators.
 Each round is again split into subrounds